 I had a pretty good idea of how to do this project when I started, but just as a reality check and for some good tips, I consulted Don Casey’s Sailboat Refinishing.
 By the way, I’ll be doing a review of that book in the future similar to the review I did of his 100 Fast & Easy Boat Improvements.

 Mask twice, paint once

 As with any paint job, the quality of the result depends heavily on surface preparation before you apply the paint.
-The first step to new stripes is to sand only the old stripes so that the new paint will make a good mechanical bond in addition to the chemical bond.
-Mask off the stripes with tape to within 1/32″ of the stripe edges.
+The first step is to sand only the old stripes so that the new paint will make a good mechanical bond in addition to the chemical bond.
+Mask off the stripes with tape to within no less than 1/32″ of the stripe edges.
 That lets the sandpaper get right to the edge of the old stripe but it leaves the adjacent white gelcoat untouched.

 With the white gelcoat “field” protected, use 220 grit sandpaper on a sanding block to rough up the stripes and remove any light to medium scratches.
 Be careful to sand precisely to the edge of the masking tape to help prevent the new paint from coming loose at the stripe edges and chipping or peeling over time.